Shell to cut more UK North Sea jobs in 2015

 Trade unions Unite and GMB are already balloting their members working offshore to gauge appetite for strike action over changes to shift patterns, which have already been introduced by some operators.

-"We think this cancer will spread throughout the North Sea," said John Taylor, regional industrial organizer at Unite.
+"We think this cancer will spread throughout the North Sea," said John Taylor, regional industrial organiser at Unite.
 "We are totally opposed to the introduction of three on, three off."

 The ballot will close on March 27.
-"We expect an overwhelming majority in favor of strike action," he said.
+"We expect an overwhelming majority in favour of strike action," he said.

 (Reporting by Alex Lawler and Claire Milhench; editing by Susan Thomas)